montague/git_helper_scripts/README.md

 # How does this work?

 You must specify the branch dependencies in a `.dependent_branches.json` file.
-See the comments in `.dependent_branches.json.example`
+See the comments in `.dependent_branches.json.example`.
+Put the script in your `PATH` and make sure it's executable.
+Then you can call `git_cascade [branch_name]`, where `branch_name` is the branch that you want the updates to cascade from.